Reviews of Zeitgeist (2007) and related work

 - Sequel: Zeitgeist: Addendum (2008)

 A milestone of cinema, comparable to deepfakes a decade later.
-Zeitgeist signalled that the power to make reasonably attractive, misleading mass-market documentaries was now in the hands of driven individuals, no longer requiring a pile of money or talent.
-It’s charmingly misanthropic, sprinkled with half-truths and involuntary appearances by Bill Hicks, Carl Sagan and long quotes from Network (1976) for rhetorical flair.
-It pains me to see the historicity of Jesus challenged so poorly.
+Even more than Loose Change (2005), Zeitgeist signalled that the power to make reasonably attractive, misleading documentaries on niche topics, and reach a mass market, was now in the hands of driven individuals.
+Because of computers and other affordable electronics, production no longer required a pile of money or talent.

 ‣ Zeitgeist: Addendum (2008)

 Somewhat lower in bullshit content, but still enormously unreasonable.
 For a more sane overview of the economics, see e.g. When Corporations Rule the World (1995).